read

 After Gypsum

 As stated earlier, we typically only recommend gypsum treatment for smaller fisheries.
 One of the primary reasons for only using it on smaller ponds is the amount needed to clear a pond is 1- to 2-tons per surface acre.
-While the application of gypsum in bigger, highly turbid fisheries would produce the same results, the economics of the application often deters many customers.

-Fish Stocking
+Fish Stocking Plans for Ponds

 The factors we discussed above allow you to determine which species are best suited to your pond or lake.
 Then, depending on the size of the pond, your budget and timeline will be the final factors in determining the sizes and quantities of the necessary species to achieve the ideal stock densities and proportions to get the most out of your fishery.

-The benefit of utilizing correctly paired sizes of different fish species is that you don't have to wait to stock predatory species.
-For owners of larger fisheries that don't mind waiting a couple of years to produce trophy Bass, stocking smaller fingerlings initially will help keep the cost more manageable.
 This strategy allows you to stock the correct amount of predators and forage species all at once.
-For smaller fisheries or in cases where the timeline is limited, stocking of advanced fish will allow you to be catching quality fish approximately within a couple of seasons.
+For smaller fisheries or in cases where the timeline is limited, stocking of advanced fish will allow you to begin catching quality fish approximately within a couple of seasons.

-We have a steady supply of fish delivered to our facility during peak stocking seasons, March- June, September- November.
+We have a steady supply of fish delivered to our facility during peak stocking seasons, March- June, and September- November.
 We hold a wide variety of species for stocking, and some of our popular fish species include Hybrid Striped Bass, Largemouth Bass (Native and F1 strain), Coppernose Bluegill, Redear Sunfish, and Channel Catfish.
 We typically carry various sizes of each species to fit your stocking plan perfectly.

-If you decide to visit our shop to purchase some fish to stock your pond, be sure to give us a call first to let us know you are coming.
-You'll want to verify that we have all of your desired species and the correct quantities for your stocking plan, as well as get an idea about how much room you will need in your vehicle.
-We have a fully staffed Fish Barn for smaller orders where you can look at the fish and place your order, then leave with your fish in oxygen-filled plastic bags.
-These bags are about the size of a five-gallon bucket and contain enough oxygen to keep your fish healthy for 2- 3 hours.
+When you come by to pick up a smaller order of fish, you will come to our Fish Barn.
+Bring the kids too, as it’s fun to watch the fish get scooped up out of the tank and put into the oxygen-filled plastic bags.
+These bags are about the size of a five-gallon bucket and contain enough oxygen to keep your fish healthy for 2 to 2-1/2 hours.
 Once you arrive at your pond, it is essential to let these bags float in the water for 10-15 minutes to allow the fish to acclimate to the pond's water temperature.
 After acclimating, release a few fish from the bag.
 If they quickly swim off into the pond, you are ready to let the rest go.

 For larger orders or those outside this 3-hour timeframe, give us a call to discuss other options or to discuss a fish delivery.
 Our trained biologists deliver fish in specially designed vehicles and transport tanks to keep your fish in top condition from our facility to your pond.
 These tanks provide a continuous flow of oxygen so the fish can be transported safely up to 6 hours away.

 There are a variety of factors that go into choosing the correct species, sizes, and quantities of fish that should be stocked in your fishery.
 Hopefully, this information helps you be better informed and the decision-making process a little easier when it comes to improving or starting your fishery.
-If you have any questions about your pond or the factors that go into stocking it, or if you would like to put together a custom stocking plan, feel free to contact me anytime at askapro@pondking.com.

 See y'all down at the pond!